JCMexplains/writing-for-success-2023/textbook.md

 Writers actually disagree about the final comma in a series like this.

 The final comma is known as the "serial comma" or the "Oxford comma."
-Most authorities, including Bryan Garner in his *Garner's Modern American Usage* as well as
+Most authorities, including Bryan A. Garner in his *Garner's Modern American Usage* as well as
 *The Chicago Manual of Style*, say that you should include it.